yoanngern/jesusimage_2019/wp-content/plugins/woocommerce-gateway-paypal-express-checkout/readme.txt

 9. Initiate checkout from mini-cart.

 == Changelog ==

+= 1.6.14 - 2019-05-08 =
+* Fix - Failing checkout when no addons are used

+= 1.6.12 - 2019-05-08 =
+* Fix - Better handling of virtual subscriptions when billing address is not required
+* Fix - Prevent errors showing when purchasing a virtual product with WP_DEBUG enabled

+= 1.6.11 - 2019-04-17 =
+* Fix/Performance - Prevent db option updates during bootstrap on each page load
+* Tweak = WC 3.6 compatibiliy.

 = 1.6.10 - 2019-03-05 =
 * Fix - Use only product attributes when adding to cart